botify-hq/developers-docs/api_docs/markdowns/api/bql/bql-filter.md

 ## Example
-The following `UrlsFilter` filters the analysis URLs dataset on new URLs which are compliant and have no title.
+The following `BQLFilter` filters the analysis URLs dataset on new URLs which are compliant and have no title.
 ```JSON
 {
   "and": [